- Publisher policies

 Upon article acceptance, all manuscripts undergo screening for plagiarism (using the iThenticate software provided by Crossref).

 For information on reproducing and attributing figures and other content from other publications in JEB, please see our guidelines on preparing figures.

 For publicly available theses, the text ideally should be rewritten to ensure that the submitted paper is original.
 Potential issues regarding copyright if owned by a third party.
 Any data previously presented in a thesis in whole or in part should be detailed in the Acknowledgements section with complete citation details.

 The Company of Biologists will take all necessary steps to maintain the accuracy and quality of the papers published in JEB.
-Should an author discern a significant error or inaccuracy in their article, they are responsible for notifying the journal, and should work together with the journal (and, where appropriate, the institute) to correct the paper.
-If the journal learns that a published article contains a potential error, the author will be asked to assist verification by the journal of the correctness of the original paper or correct the error.
+It investigates all potential issues reported to it or of which it becomes aware, including anonymous allegations made by whistle blowers (either directly or on community platforms such as PubPeer).
+Should an author discern a significant error or inaccuracy in their article, they are responsible for notifying the journal, and should work together with the journal (and, where appropriate, the institute) to correct the error.
 In cases of serious error or scientific misconduct, it might be necessary to ask the authors to retract their paper or to impose a retraction on them.

 Where an investigation into an issue with a published paper is likely to take a considerable time – or a case is particularly serious – we may add a Publisher’s Note explaining the issues to the reader while the matter is being resolved.

 JEB also publishes Correspondence and Response articles in cases where a paper warrants further discussion.
 For further details, please see the Correspondence section on our article types page.

 The Company of Biologists is a member of COPE, the Committee on Publication Ethics, and has adopted its best practices concerning the following procedures.